vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_init_code.md

 ```

 The macro really only checks if there is a VkResult that isnt 0, and exits app directly.
-Most vulkan functions that can error out will return a VkResult.
+All vulkan functions that can error out will return a VkResult.
 This is really just an integer error code.
 If the error code isnt 0, something is going badly.

 With those two done, we can go forward with initialization proper.